dengpilled/exocore/_journal/Kirbys!.md

 # Kirbys!

-wow this image is powerfu
+wow this image is powerful!

 ![[Pasted image 20221128135128.png]]